-2.1.8 Tax-free investments
+2.1.9 Tax-free investments

-All amounts received from a "tax-free investment"5 are exempt from personal income tax, and the capital gain or capital loss from the disposal of the investment is disregarded for capital gains tax purposes.
+All amounts received from a "tax-free investment" is exempt from personal income tax, and the capital gain or capital loss from the disposal of the investment is disregarded for capital gains tax purposes.
 A dividend that is paid to a natural person relating to a tax-free investment is exempt from dividends tax.

-The contributions to a tax-free investment are limited to:
+The contributions to a tax-free investment are limited to -

-- An amount of R36 000 during a year of assessment - A lifetime contribution limitation of R500 000.
+- an amount of R36 000 during a year of assessment; and - a lifetime contribution limitation of R500 000.